JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 TransitionsInTimeseries.jl therefore offers an extremely wide and potentially unlimited library of indicators.
-Furthermore, TimeseriesSurrogates.jl [@haaga_timeseriessurrogatesjl_2022] is used to create surrogates of the time series, thus offering optimized routines with numerous surrogate types.
+Furthermore, TimeseriesSurrogates.jl [@haaga_timeseriessurrogatesjl_2022] is used to create surrogates of the timeseries, thus offering optimized routines with numerous surrogate types.
 Finally, `plot_changes_significance` showcased in [Fig. 1](@figure1) relies on Makie.jl, which allows the user to customize the figures according to their needs.